Domestic Assault Attorneys in St. Louis and St. Charles

 • the person purposely places such domestic victim in the apprehension of immediate physical injury by any means;

-• the person recklessly engages in conduct that creates a substantial risk of death or serious physical injury to such domestic victim;
+• the person recklessly engages in conduct that creates a substantial risk of death or serious physical injury to a domestic victim;

 • the person knowingly causes physical contact with such domestic victim knowing he or she will regard the contact as offensive;